 Arts, Culture and History

-January, 2016: A new project is underway by the Medford Historical Society, located at the Kirby's Mill Complex, which will help preserve and safeguard their records.
+An on-going project is underway by the Medford Historical Society, located at the Kirby's Mill Complex, which will help preserve and safeguard their records.
 Many thousands of documents and photos are currently being scanned, stored and backed up securely to the cloud.
 And, to make them available for public viewing, they have begun to post them to Zenfolio, a photo and video hosting site that is the new home of their digitally scanned records.
 Historic society documents and photos along with donated photos and documents are also being scanned.
 Once a document or photo is scanned and uploaded to our site, key words are added making it searchable by the general public.
 A little more than 500 photos and documents have been added in the first few months.